tetrapod00/godot-docs/contributing/workflow/testing_pull_requests.rst

 If you have a GitHub account
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Open the pull request page.
-Click the **Checks** tab near the top of the page:
+Click the :btn:`Checks` tab near the top of the page:

 .. image:: img/testing_pull_requests_access_checks.webp

-- Click the **Artifacts** dropdown on the right of the page:
+- Click the :btn:`Artifacts` dropdown on the right of the page:

 .. image:: img/testing_pull_requests_checks_artifacts.webp